MyEtherWallet/etherwallet/README.md

 - `styles` is all the less.
 It's a couple custom folders and bootstrap.
 We try to keep the LESS/CSS and small as possible so writing a couple of custom lines of CSS instead of uncommenting an entire bootstrap file is recommended.
 This, in general, needs to be further cleaned up.
 - Remember when I said don't touch the dist/chrome-extension folder.
 I lied a little bit.
 You need to access the Chrome Extension windows (the guys that pop down when you click the extension icon) via `chrome-extension/browser_action`. `browser_action.html` is the main one and `cx-quicksend.html` is when you click the "Quicksend" button.
 I would love to have these moved from the app folder too.

-### Translating

-If you are a developer and familiar with GitHub, Pull Requests, and know how to save a JS file as a .js file rather than a Word Doc:

-1. Clone the mercury branch.
-2. Go to `/app/scripts/translations/`.
-3. Open the language you want to translate.
-4. Translate as much or as little as you wish.
-5. Add your name/username, donation address, and any notes you would like on ~line 240 of the language.js file.
-6. Open a PR and leave us a brief description of what you did and any issues you ran into or comments you have.
+## How to Help Translate

+**A couple of notes:**

+- Everything on the entire site is broken down into lines and in this one file.
+It's kinda crazy.
+The uppermost items are the highest priority and the further you go down, the less of a priority it is.
+- You can add comments anywhere by wrapping it in /* Your Comment Here */.
+If you want to leave a note for yourself or someone else, do so in this format.
+That way it doesn't screw up the code or show up somewhere on the site.
+- Don't delete any lines.
+Just leave it in English if you don't know how to translate it.
+- Always make sure each line ends with `',`.
+So the format is `NAME: ' your text here ',` You only need to change the `your text here` part - try not to touch anything else.

-If you are NOT a developer and have no idea how this works, it's okay.
+**If you are NOT a developer and have no idea how this works:**

+Anyone can help out and it looks way more complicated than it is!
 If you would rather not deal with Github, please just email us a myetherwallet at gmail dot com and I'll email you the file and you can make changes and send it back to us and I'll make sure you don't screw anything up.
 If you feel like experiencing something new, read on!

 1. Sign into your Github account or make a new Github account.
 2. Go to https://github.com/kvhnuke/etherwallet/tree/mercury/app/scripts/translations